vigneshsweekaran/flipdazed.github.io/_posts/2016-10-25-theano-on-amazon-web-services-for-deep-learning.md

 # Close
 Don't forget to Stop or Close the instance once it has completed the task!

+Make sure that you check the instance has been closed **in addition** to the Spot request in the dashboard!
+I received a 31 hour bill for an unclosed GPU Compute instance that I had thought I closed which was rather annoying.

-This can be automated by running the following as root after code has been executed
+In theory this can be automated by running the following as root after code has been executed
 <pre class="line-numbers language-bash"><code>shutdown -h now</code></pre>
+but now I don't particularly trust the methodology in practice.

 <a id="errors" />